RWS/dxa-model-service/java/dxa-model-service/dxa-model-service-container/src/main/resources/in-process/README.md

 Installer tool can re-configure the existing Model Service.
 Simply run installer as for the first time; installer will not ask about SDL Web layout again, and neither you need it for the repeating call.

+## Using ActiveMQ

+If you use ActiveMQ for cache invalidation in the in-process Model Service and if you use the Active MQ client with version **5.13.0** or higher, then add the following command line parameter, environment variable or JVM option to either *installService.ps1*, *start.ps1* or *start.sh*:

+    -Dorg.apache.activemq.SERIALIZABLE_PACKAGES=com.tridion.cache,org.apache.activemq,com.thoughtworks.xstream,java.lang

 ## Start/stop the Model Service Container from the command line in Windows

 To start the Model in Windows, please run the Power Shell script `.\bin\start.ps1`.